ozipi/ip2bin/README.md

 ip2bin
 =========

-A small method to convert an ip from decimal to binary keeping the format x.x.x.x
+A small method to convert an ipv4 from decimal to binary keeping the format x.x.x.x

 ## Installation